equelin/Unity-Powershell/docs/FAQ.md

 Also, alway use the most up-to-date version available as it adds new functionnalities and corrects bugs.

 **Q: Where can I get the latest version of the module ?**
 A: The module is available on the Powershell gallery.
-It means that you can simply download it with this command
+It means that you can simply download it with this command:

 ```Powershell
 PS> Install-Module Unity-Powershell -Scope CurrentUser